penrynjohnp/logicapps-labs/docs/logicapps-ai-course/04_agent_functionality/04-extend-knowledge-to-agent.md

 ---
-title: 07 - Add knowledge to your agent
+title: 04 - Extend knowledge to your agents with the RAG patterns
-description: Learn how to add custom knowledge to your Azure Logic Apps workflows and agents. ms.service: azure-logic-apps
+description: to be updated.
+ms.service: azure-logic-apps
 author: brbenn
 ms.author: brbenn